rickbarrette/redmine_qbo/README.md

 The goal of this project is to allow Redmine to connect with Quickbooks Online to create `Time Activity Entries` for completed work when an Issue is closed.

+#### Disclaimer

+OAuth2 is hacked into place with version 0.8.0 & working but I'm sure I missed a few things

-`Note: Although the core functionality is complete, this project is still under heavy development.
+Note: Although the core functionality is complete, this project is still under heavy development.
 I am still working on refining everthing and adding other features.
-Tags should be stable`
+Tags should be stable

-`Note: I am currently using this in a live production enviroment with no issues`
+Also worth metioning I am currently using this in a live production enviroment with no issues

 #### Features
 * Issues can be assigned to a `Customer` via drop down in the edit Issue form